This page provides information on the Minamata Convention on Mercury which was signed in 2013.

 Natural emissions from sources such as geothermal activities are not part of the convention.

 Signing the convention does not create obligations on New Zealand.
-The Convention will enter into force when 50 states have ratified it.
-This is expected to occur in 2016 or 2017.
+The convention entered into force internationally on 16 August 2017.

 For the text of the convention see the Minamata Convention on Mercury website.